raspberrypi/libcamera/Documentation/guides/pipeline-handler.rst

 Once the camera data has been initialized, the Camera device instances and the associated streams have to be registered.
 Create a set of streams for the camera, which for this device is only one.
-You create a camera using the static `Camera::create`_ function, passing the pipeline handler, the id of the camera, and the streams available.
-Then register the camera and its data with the pipeline handler and camera manager using `registerCamera`_.
+You create a camera using the static `Camera::create`_ function, passing the Camera::Private instance, the id of the camera, and the streams available.
+Then register the camera with the pipeline handler and camera manager using `registerCamera`_.

 Finally with a successful construction, we return 'true' indicating that the PipelineHandler successfully matched and constructed a device.